 For the sake of simplicity, in this article the encryption key will be stored on the floppy drive.
-Make sure floppy resource is configured in your environemnt and, if not, follow the below steps to make it available into a Vsphere environment.
+Make sure floppy resource is configured in your environment and, if not, follow the below steps to make it available into a VSphere environment.

 Select in the VM the created floppy drive and format it with default settings.

 From the VM that needs to be encrypted, open a CMD prompt window as admin and navigate to C:\windows\system32\